Mohmed3del/DevOps-project/Ansible/README.md

 ### Trivy Role

-The Trivy Role is an integral part of our automation process in the Demo-DevOps-project.
+The Trivy Role is an integral part of our automation process in the DevOps-project.
 It serves the crucial purpose of scanning Docker images for vulnerabilities, ensuring the security of your containerized applications.

 #### Purpose